 NYU Journalism-NABJ Scholarship

-The New York University Arthur L. Carter Journalism Institute is proud to offer a new full-tuition scholarship to a National Association of Black Journalists (NABJ) member admitted to one of the ten NYU Journalism graduate programs in the fall of 2021.
+The New York University Arthur L. Carter Journalism Institute offers a full-tuition plus stipend scholarship to a National Association of Black Journalists member admitted to one of the ten NYU Journalism graduate programs in the fall of 2022.